Transcripts and Other Supporting Materials

 All transcripts and supporting materials must be postmarked on or before the posted deadline date.

-Please note that Admissions staff are currently working remotely due to the COVID-19 pandemic.
+Please note that while the Admissions staff has returned to the office, the ongoing COVID-19 pandemic continues to affect mail delivery in the United States.
 While we are able to receive paper mail, please anticipate a two- or three-week delay in processing any materials received via paper mail, and plan accordingly for all deadlines.

 Other documents, such as letters of recommendation, résumés, and creative works, are not required, but you are welcome to upload them to your application form before you submit.

 Note: Berklee College of Music is test-blind and does not require SAT or ACT scores for admission.

 First-Time College Applicants